 - Saved some money as they grew older

 Now, truthfully, for a lot of people, this works out pretty well.
 It’s not a bad life.

-But for some, as they enter their 40s and 50s, they look around and wonder: “Is this it?”
+But for some, as they enter their 40s and 50s, they look around and wonder: “Is that all there is?”